m3g/ComplexMixtures.jl/docs/src/contributions.md

 ```

 !!! note
-    The KBI contributions are returned in cm³ mol⁻¹, consistent with `results.kb`.
+    The KBI contributions are returned in cm³ mol⁻¹, consistent with `R.kb`.
 Divide by 1000 to convert to L mol⁻¹.

 ## Per-residue proximal contributions to KBIs